 The Tufts Medical Center GI Motility Unit is located on the third floor in the Proger building.
 To find information on directions, parking and our campus map, visit the hospital locations and directions page >

-When preparing to come to the Medical Center for your appointment, please be sure to first:
+When preparing to come to the Medical Center for your appointment, please be sure to bring:

-- Be sure you have an insurance referral, if required by your insurance company.
+- Insurance referral, if required by your insurance company.

 *If you are above 60 years of age and need an escort home, volunteer escorts may be available if scheduled 2 weeks in advance.